 Washing your pet’s bedding and toys or any area that they frequent regularly can help prevent an outbreak.

 What Do I Do If My Pet Has a Flea or Tick?

 If you find that your pet has fleas or ticks, time is of the essence.
 You want to eradicate the pests as soon as possible for your pet’s sake and your home’s sake.

 There are several shampoos and other products that can get rid of fleas and ticks.
 You should always check with your veterinarian before trying any treatment.

 As the weather gets warmer, you can take many preventative measures to keep your pet protected from fleas and ticks.
 Medications, lawn maintenance, and grooming are all simple steps you can take to keep your dog or cat safe from disease and discomfort.

 If you ever have any questions about how to prevent fleas and ticks or how to treat them, you should check with your veterinarian for the best course of action.
-Contact Bryan-Hight Veterinary Hospital today.
+Contact West Spartan Animal Hospital today.
 Our team is always happy to help